mealie-recipes/mealie/docs/docs/documentation/getting-started/faq.md

 Scaling up this recipe or adding it to a Shopping List will now smartly take care of ingredient amounts and duplicate combinations.

-Note: Each recipe must have a servings count set for recipe scaling handling to work.
+Note: Each recipe must have a servings count set for recipe scaling to work.

 ## Is it safe to upgrade Mealie?